awsdocs/amazon-ecs-developer-guide/doc_source/account-setting-management-cli.md

 You can manage your account settings using the Amazon ECS API, AWS CLI or SDKs\.

-For information about the available API actions for task definitions see [Account setting actions actions](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/OperationList-query-account.html) in the *Amazon Elastic Container Service API Reference*\.
+For information about the available API actions for task definitions see [Account setting actions](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/OperationList-query-account.html) in the *Amazon Elastic Container Service API Reference*\.

 Use one of the following commands to modify the default account setting for all users or roles on your account\.
 These changes apply to the entire AWS account unless a user or role explicitly overrides these settings for themselves\.
 + [put\-account\-setting\-default](https://docs.aws.amazon.com/cli/latest/reference/ecs/put-account-setting-default.html) \(AWS CLI\)